Shane Acker

-Shane Richard Acker (born 1971 in Wheaton, Illinois) is an American animator, film director, screenwriter and animation teacher known for directing 9, which is based on his 2005 Academy Award-nominated short film of the same title.
+Shane Richard Acker (born 1971) is an American animator, film director, screenwriter and animation teacher known for directing 9, which is based on his 2005 Academy Award-nominated short film of the same title.
 He is a graduate of the University of California, Los Angeles.

 Early life

-As a child Acker was hyperactive, so his parents encouraged him to draw.
+As a child, Acker was hyperactive, so his parents encouraged him to draw.
 Acker originally set a goal of becoming an architect; he earned a bachelor's degree in architecture from the University of Florida in 1994 as well as a master's degree from the UCLA School of the Arts and Architecture.